 RL-based GAN for text generation

-In the next section, we are going to view in details the architecture of one of those models, SeqGAN typically used for text generation.
+In the next section, we are going to view in detail the architecture of one of those models, SeqGAN typically used for text generation.

 Once we have a set of realistic generated sequences, we shall re-train the discriminator model as follows